Trump Says He Hasn't Changed His Story Regarding Payments To Porn Star

 He also said he would "love to meet" with special counsel Robert Mueller who is leading the Russia probe, but that he wants to make sure he'd be "treated fairly."
 Trump said "I would love to go.
 Nothing I want to do more," but that he needs to "find that we're going to be treated fairly, because everybody sees it now and it is a pure witch hunt."

-Trump said there are "13 democrats" working on the special counsel's investigation, and that Mueller "worked for Obama for eight years."
+Trump said there are 13 "angry democrats" working on the special counsel's investigation, and that Mueller "worked for Obama for eight years."
 Actually, Mueller, a Republican, worked for George W. Bush for eight years, and for President Obama for four and a half years.

 At Andrews, Trump asserted that he was not backing away from his previous remarks in which he stated he knew nothing about payments to Daniels.